Bad waxing experience sends woman to hospital

 Wednesday, 2 On Your Side reached out to Top Nails for its side of the story.
 Linzy Troung told WBRZ she was given permission to do the wax, even though she refused the service.
 When Bell gave her permission to move forward she obliged.
 Bell denies this exchange.
 Troung also told WBRZ she may have taken Accutane or used another cream that caused her skin to thin, creating the waxing mishap.
 Bell says she didn't do anything to her skin out of the ordinary that morning and says she does not take Accutane.

 Top Nails holds a shop and manager license which permits the business to perform nail services.
 The Louisiana Board of Cosmetology says in addition to those licenses it needs an aesthetic or cosmetology license to perform waxing.
-While the person who performed Bell's wax has her own individual cosmetology license, the entire store must have it's own.
+While the person who performed Bell's wax has her own individual cosmetology license, the entire store must have its own.
 The Board of Cosmetology says Top Nails does not have the proper licensing to be waxing its customers.

 Bell has filed an official complaint with the board and says she'll be taking Top Nails to small claims court.
 Top Nails says if Bell sends her bill they'd be happy to look it over.
 The Board of Cosmetology says the store will be inspected.